Be seen and engage at Heartifacts

 How are you handling the COVID-19 pandemic?

-Heartifacts will be hosting 150 professionals from the software development field.
+Heartifacts will host up to 150 such professionals from the software development field.
 Our audience is intentionally cross-discipline to include people involved with design, back end engineering, front end development, management, QA, devops and more.
 The common theme of our audience is that they are involved with delivering software.
 Their role level within their companies varies, many are individual contributors but we attract a solid showing from management and executives, too.
 We attract some current and aspiring founders, too.

 Do you have a prospectus?

 Download the Heartifacts prospectus here.
-We have packages geared toward sales, recruiting, and community visibility with perks that include table or booth space, logo placement, attendee email outreach, speaking slots in the vendor track, and more.
+We have packages geared toward sales, recruiting, and community visibility with perks that include gratutious logo placement, attendee email outreach, speaking slots, and more.

 What are the specifics of each perk?